greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 After validation is completed, a notification appears indicating that the Validation results are ready.
 To view the results click on the Data Asset **Validations** tab.

-You can see that the `passenger_count` Expectation has failed.
-Click on the red (!) icon in the "Batches and run history" list, and you'll see that GX Cloud has an observed value of 7, not 4.
-This is because some of the larger New York City taxis in NYC are SUVs or minivans that can carry up to seven passengers.
+You can see that while automatically-generated Expectation has passed, the two Expectation that you manually added have both failed.
+You can investigate why they've failed by clicking on the **Validations** tab and then clicking on the most recent validation run on the lefthand side.

 <img src="img/validation_result_1.png" alt="Validation results with passing and failing Expectations" style="width:700px;"/><br>

-## Update the failing Expectation and run the Validation again
+## Update the failing Expectations and run the Validation again
-Now that you know the assumption about taxi passenger capacity was incorrect, you need to update the Expectation so the Validation of the `passenger_count` Expectation passes.
+The `fare_amount` Expectation is failing because GX Cloud detected that there is at least one row that falls outside of our expected range.
+Specifically, one of the rows in our demo data contains a fare amount of `-480`.
+It may be that refunds for rides are entered in as negative numbers, or there may simply be an issue with the data itself.
+In a real world scenario, you will want to start an investigation and then decide next steps therafter.

+The `pickup_borough` Expectation is failing because there are some rows that have a value of `EWR` in this column.
+Since that is an acceptable value and we simply missed it when setting up the Expectation, it will need to be updated to include it.

 > **Update your Expectation**
 > 1. Click the **Expectations** tab.
-> 1. Click **Edit** (the pencil icon) for the `passenger_count` Expectation.
+> 1. Click **Edit** (the pencil icon) for the `pickup_borough` Expectation.
-> 1. In both fixed value fields, change `4` to `7`.
+> 1. Add an additional value for `EWR` in the **Value Set**.
 > 1. Click **Save**.

 After the Expectation is updated, click the **Validate** button again.
 When the notification indicating the Validation was successful appears, click the **Validations** tab.
-The `passenger_count` Expectation was successful and you will see the history of all runs by default.
+The `pickup_borough` Expectation has now passed, while the `fare_amount` Expectation has failed, since we did not update it.

 <img src="img/validation_result_2.png" alt="Validation results with all passing Expectations" style="width:700px;"/><br>